 This page provides a link to some of these activities.
 If you are interested in assisting, most of these links provide a contact person for the project.

 CONSERVATION ACTIVITIES DIRECTLY INVOLVING SOS

 ‘SAVE OUR CURLEWS’ CAMPAIGN’.
-Shropshire Wildlife Trust (SWT) and SOS have established a long-term County-wide ‘Save Our Curlews’ campaign, funded by a joint appeal which is being co-ordinated by SWT.
+The SOS has established a long-term County-wide ‘Save Our Curlews’ campaign, funded by an appeal which is being co-ordinated by the Society.
 A multi-agency Shropshire Curlew Group, including SOS, has been set up to oversee the campaign.
 [MORE]

 RED GROUSE SURVEY.
 For the past several years, the Red Grouse population on the Long Mynd has been counted at dusk by the co-ordinated efforts of volunteers on several evenings between late March and early May.
 Volunteers have included participants of the SOS (Church Stretton branch), the NT-SOS birdwatching course, members of the local SOS, SWT and RSPB groups, National Trust Volunteers, members of the Strettons Area Community Wildlife Group, and others interested in birds.
 [MORE]